fcesc-code/uoc-front1/README.md

 Francesc Brugarolas

 ## Purpose
-The aim of this SPA is to have a basic knowledge of Angular Framework, as part of a University Master by Universitat Oberta de Catalunya (http://uoc.edu).
+The aim of this SPA is to have a basic knowledge of Angular Framework, as part of a University Master by [Universitat Oberta de Catalunya](http://uoc.edu).
 Subject: Frontend, Frameworks JS: Angular I. 2nd Semester 2020.

 ## Repo
 A Git repository can be found at https://github.com/fcesc-code/uoc-front1